Home Learning

 Ebbinghaus’ forgetting curve (below) shows that when you first learn something, the information disappears at an exponential rate, i.e. you lose most of it in the first couple of days.
 It also shows that the more times you revisit and review learning, the better you will remember it and commit it to long term memory.
 Through the act of retrieval, students’ memory for information is strengthened and forgetting is less likely to occur.

-If home learning is not completed and submitted by the deadline, students will be issued with an ‘IN2’ on SIMS and their home learning effort will be reflected in their attitude to learning grades.
+If home learning is not completed and submitted by the deadline, students will be issued with a negative point on Class Charts and their home learning effort will be reflected in their attitude to learning grades.
 Ongoing concerns about repeated non-completion will be followed up by teachers with a phone call to parents/carers.
 Students who repeatedly do not complete home learning can be referred to the home learning support sessions as detailed below.